 Active reading involves reading a book with a child rather than reading a book to a child.
 Active reading works with children from as young as six months through sixth grade (for younger children you'll want to focus more on the pictures).
 This research-based approach improves children's language skills, vocabulary, and ability to understand what they read on their own.

 Charlotte Mecklenburg Library provides Active Reading Workshops and Reading Mentor Training throughout Mecklenburg County (see dates and times listed below or visit the calendar page).
 These programs teach adults how to share picture books with a child in a way that gets the child talking and thinking about the pictures, words, and ideas in the book.
 Adults learn to be active listeners that ask questions, build vocabulary, and connect the story to the child’s world.

-Organizations interested in hosting an Active Reading Workshop or Reading Mentor Training should contact Jenna Marotta at 704-416-0553.
+Organizations interested in hosting an Active Reading Workshop or Reading Mentor Training should contact Elyse Berrier at 704-416-0553.

 Active Reading is made possible with the additional generous support of:

 Upcoming Preschool Workshops

 Join us at the University Place Chick-fil-A to learn fun ideas and activities that you can use to support early literacy at home.
 Learn how to use the ABCs of Active Reading one on one with your child.
 Registration required.
 For parents and their children ages 3-5.